-Founded in 1848 in Oxford, Mississippi, the University of Mississippi (UM), affectionately known as Ole Miss, is a public, comprehensive, research institution committed to the creation, dissemination, and application of knowledge through a variety of undergraduate, graduate, and professional programs as well as public service activities.Total enrollment on all campuses, including its Medical Center, stood at a record high of 23,838 in fall of 2015.
-Almost 60 percent of all students are Mississippians, and 23.3 percent are minorities.
-UM has 851 full-time faculty on the Oxford and satellite campuses (excluding the Medical Center), 83 percent of whom hold the highest degree in their fields.
+Founded in 1848 in Oxford, Mississippi, the University of Mississippi (UM), affectionately known as Ole Miss, is a public, comprehensive, top-tier or Carnegie R-1 research institution committed to the creation, dissemination, and application of knowledge through a variety of undergraduate, graduate, and professional programs as well as public service activities.Total enrollment on all campuses, including its Medical Center, stood at a record high of 23,780 in fall of 2017.
+Almost 60.2 percent of all students are Mississippians, and 23 percent are minorities.
+UM has 1095 full-time faculty on the Oxford and satellite campuses (excluding the Medical Center).

 The Ole Miss Experience

 The Ole Miss experience can perhaps best be defined as “personal.”
 When visitors come to the Oxford campus, they often describe their visits as feeling they have experienced a nurturing family atmosphere.
 Ole Miss is a place of individual attention and student-faculty interactions—not so big that students feel like numbers.
 Rather, our professors know students by name and many go the extra mile to serve as mentors to them.

 UM students not only gain academic knowledge but also develop interpersonal skills and are entrenched in a culture of service and leadership.
 Individual students have long had the opportunities to seek excellence through such challenging curriculums as found in our Patterson School of Accountancy, which is consistently ranked in the top ten in the nation; our nationally renowned School of Pharmacy, which often boasts of 100 percent pass rate by its graduates on the National Pharmacist Licensure Exam; and our pre-medicine curriculums, among other programs.